The following quote came up on my social media feed some time ago.

 I know you’ve felt an enormous sense of responsibility and guilt recently.
 The decision to move to another country hasn’t been an easy one.
 And I could see it was hard for you to watch us say goodbye to all the people and places we’ve loved.

 We both love you very much.
-As if we wouldn’t go to the ends of the earth for you to support you.
+As if we wouldn’t go to the ends of the earth to support you.
 We want you to chase your dreams.
 You should take that for granted.
 But you don’t.
 Thank you.

 As our anniversary nears, I just wanted to publicly say that our son and I think you are brilliant.